40+ Common Vegetables in French [Including Audio]

 Famished?
-Feast on these French fruit and vegetable idioms by the bushel!
+Feast on these French idioms about fruits and vegetables by the bushel!
 Or if you’re just peckish, nibble on a few yummy, plant-based idioms:

-Avoir la patate — literally, “to have the potato”; figuratively, to be full of energy
+- Avoir la patate — to be full of energy (literally, “to have the potato”)

-S’occuper de ses oignons — literally, “to mind one’s own onions”; figuratively, to mind one’s own business
+- S’occuper de ses oignons — to mind one’s own business (literally, “to mind one’s own onions”; figuratively)

-Mettre du piment — literally, “to put in some red chili pepper”; figuratively, “to spice (something) up”
+- Mettre du piment — to spice (something) up (literally, “to put in some red chili pepper”)

 You’ll be able to order confidently in French restaurants and conquer the vegetable kingdom in your own kitchen.